 Radford College and its staff respect the confidentiality of students’ and parents’ personal information and the privacy of individuals.

-Radford College has in place steps to protect the personal information the School holds from misuse, loss, unauthorised access, modification or disclosure by use of various methods including locked storage of paper records and security protected access rights to computerised records.
+The College has in place steps to protect the personal information the College holds from misuse, loss, unauthorised access, modification or disclosure by use of various methods including locked storage of paper records and security protected access rights to computerised records.

 Updating Personal Information

 Radford College endeavours to ensure that the personal information it holds is accurate, complete and up-to-date.
-A person may seek to update their personal information by contacting the School.
+A person may seek to update their personal information held by the College by contacting Main Reception staff.

-The National Privacy Principles require the School not to store personal information longer than necessary.
+The Australian Privacy Principles require the College not to store personal information longer than necessary.

-To access personal information that Radford College holds an individual should contact the Headmaster in writing and include verification of identity and the specific information required.
+To access personal information that Radford College holds an individual should contact the Principal in writing.

 Radford College respects every parent’s right to make decisions concerning their child’s education.